 As a personal vignette I would say that, after watching the movie with my cousin, in the confusion we passed directly to the large roundabout which is in front of the now defunct Cine de los Insurgentes instead of going around it.
-(Incidentally, twenty years later they would film scenes of the 1990 Total Recall with Arnold Shwarzenegger in the commercial part beneath the roundabout.)
-We got stuck on it and the speed of the cars would not let us escape the roundabout.
-It was not built for pedestrians and Julio and I, who were about ten and twelve years old respectively, had gone to the theater without our parents.
-I discovered the roundabout was not made for pedestrians when I realized that the „sidewalk“ had no room for my feet.
-In a sense we had risked our lives by rushing directly into the upper side of the roundabout when we left the movie theater.
+(Incidentally, twenty years later they would film scenes of the 1990 Total Recall with Arnold Schwarzenegger in the commercial part beneath the roundabout.)
+We got stuck on it and the speed of the cars wouldn’t let us escape the roundabout.
+It wasn’t built for pedestrians and Julio and I, who were about ten and twelve years old respectively, had gone to the theatre without our parents.
+I discovered the roundabout was not made for pedestrians when I realized that the “sidewalk” had no room for my feet.
+In a sense we had risked our lives by rushing directly into the upper side of the roundabout when we left the movie theatre.
 The chaotic and noisy Avenida de los Insurgentes and the congestion of the two children alone in the large roundabout turned out to be a pertinent corollary to my great disappointment.

 As the credits rolled, I took off my 3-D glasses and rubbed by eyes in disbelief, trying to fathom the vulgarity of spirit behind this godawful movie.
 It is the same vulgarity of spirit that took the mysteries of Stanley Kubrick’s 2001: A Space Odyssey (1968) and gave us Peter Hyam’s sequel 2010 (1984), where the monoliths work to prevent nuclear war.
 It is the same vulgarity of spirit that took “the Force” of the original Star Wars trilogy and explained it in terms of little measurable material widgets called “midichlorians” in The Phantom Menace (1999).
 It is the same vulgarity of spirit that took the mysteries of Alfred Hitchcock’s The Birds (1963) and gave us Rick Rosenthal’s made-for-TV sequel The Birds II: Land’s End (1994), in which we are informed that the bird attacks are due to pollution.